-You can find contact details for disability advisers on course provider websites or prospectuses, or on the DSA-QAG website.
+You can find contact details for disability advisers on course provider websites or prospectuses on the DSA QAG website.

 Funding for disabled students

 You may be entitled to Disabled Students Allowances (DSAs) for physical or mental impairments, long-term or mental health conditions, or specific learning difficulties such as dyslexia.
 This funding covers the cost of the support you need – e.g. specialist equipment and nonmedical helpers – like a note-taker or reader.
 You won’t automatically get a DSA – you'll need to prove you’re eligible.

 - You’ll need either a letter from your doctor or consultant confirming your impairment or health condition, or a diagnostic assessment of your learning difficulty from a psychologist or specialist teacher.

 - Then you apply for DSA through your regional funding organisation – Student Finance England, Student Finance Northern Ireland, Student Awards Agency for Scotland, or Student Finance Wales.
 It can take up to three months to arrange, so apply early.

-- If you’re eligible you’ll then have an assessment to work out what you need – find an assessment centre near your course provider via the DSAs Quality Assurance Group website.
+- If you’re eligible you’ll then have an assessment to work out what you need – find an assessment centre near your course provider on the DSA QAG website.

 - Once everything’s arranged, the money will be paid directly to your service/equipment providers, or to your bank account.